 Common disputes include:

-- Extent of access rights, including vehicle use
+- Extent of access rights, including the right to park a vehicle

 - Maintenance responsibilities